 Cottage | 2 bedrooms | sleeps 4

-Courtyard Cottage, in the courtyard of Domaine - de - Lavie, accommodates up to four people.
-The cottage is surrounded by stylish pots bursting with vibrantly colourful plants and has views of the pool.
+Courtyard Cottage, in the courtyard of Domaine Lavie, accommodates up to four people.
+The cottage is surrounded by stylish pots bursting with vibrantly colourful plants.
 It also has a charming stone patio equipped with garden furniture and a gas barbecue.
 Within a stones throw from the beautiful large pool.

 Courtyard Cottage has two bedrooms - one with a double bed, the other with twin beds.
 Fully equipped kitchen with dishwasher, washing machine and a very pleasant lounge/sunroom overlooking the courtyard.
 There is also a shower room and a WC.

 |Will consider||Corporate bookings, Long term lets (over 1 month)|

 |Nearest travel links||Nearest airport: Biarritz 56 km, Nearest railway: Orthez 12 km|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|